 The Priest Lake Water Management Study was initiated by the IWRB to evaluate opportunities for improving operation of the Priest Lake (also known as Lower Priest Lake) and Priest River system.
 The study includes several action items.

-Evaluate alternatives for maintaining required lake levels and for maintaining current minimum discharge requirements of 60 cfs downstream from the dam.
+Evaluation of alternatives for maintaining required recreational lake levels and maintaining current minimum discharge requirements downstream of the Priest Lake Outlet Dam (60 cfs).

-Analyze options to improve access and navigable conditions for the Priest Lake Thorofare.
+Analyzing options to improve access and navigable conditions for the Priest Lake Thorofare.

 Project Study Area Description

-In 2015, limited water supply and drought conditions in northern Idaho made maintaining the required summer lake levels and downstream flow in the river very difficult.
+In 2015, limited water supply and drought conditions in northern Idaho made maintaining the required summer lake level and downstream flow in the river very difficult.
 This situation, coupled with concerns about the breakwater structure and Thorofare access issues, increased interest in developing both operational and engineered improvements to the entire system.

 In response to area stakeholders' concerns, the IWRB authorized funding to perform an evaluation of strategies and options that could meet the long-term water management solutions for the Priest Lake and Priest River system.